Are Circuits Changing at Machu Picchu?

 When is the high season at Machu Picchu?

 High season at Machu Picchu is now defined as June 1 through October 15 and Dec 30 and 31.
+But only in 2024!
+In 2025 the high season dates are June 19-Nov 2!
 That doesn't mean it won't be crowded at other times of the year.
 By defining the dates for the high season, this will determine whether or not you have an extra 15 minutes tolerance for entering late.
+And tickets for the extra seasonal hikes are only available during the high season.
+If you're planning ahead for next year thinking you'll travel to Peru in mid June, you may not have access to all the hikes inside the park.
 Aside from that, I don't see any other benefits or advantage for traveling in one season or the other, except for things like weather and certain hotels which may have reduced availability at certain times of the year.
 The cost of Machu Picchu entry tickets is the same year round.

 Is it possible to see maps of the New Circuits at Machu Picchu?